VitPuskajler/EFA-Semi-Automatic-Spam-Learner/README.md

 **First things first.
-You need to change three things to make this work:**
+You need to change three lines to make this work:**

 1. Line 35 – Insert the path to your batch file that opens your VPN client (ignore this if you are on the same network as your EFA).
 2. Line 92/95 – Insert your username/password for your EFA.
 Alternatively, use environmental variables for increased security.